 - Shop for handmade quilts, woven baskets and beautifully crafted wooden furniture made by the Amish, such as Helping Hands Quilt Shop.

-Best places to sight-see
+Best places to sight-see in Ohio Amish Country

-- People watching in the above mentioned major centers.
+- People-watching in the above mentioned major centers.

 - Drive the backroads to see the Amish at work on their farms or on an outing in their buggies.